 Step 4 – Take care of the gristle: When something is injured, scar tissue forms as part of the healing process.
 When you begin to reintroduce movement, there will be pain as the scar tissue breaks apart.
 This is normal.
 Taking some extra time to warm-up the recovering area, perform some self-massage, and compression band “flossing” (with the voodoo band) will go a long way toward furthering the recovery process.
 There are a TON of great resources on how to perform these things, but there is probably none better than Kelly Starrett’s “MobilityWOD” books (which we have on our coffee tables) and his website.
 Here’s a great example video of the voodoo band flossing:

 Taking time to stretch out the area after a workout is a good idea too.
 Just be sure you don’t do too much.
 I know, I know, I’ve said that a lot.
 How do you know how much to do?
 If you’re spending more time doing this type of stuff than you are on an actual workout, its too much!

 One final note about this step – this part of the process can really go anywhere and probably should be introduced as soon as you begin introducing movement.

-Going to get some good soft tissue work can also be massively helpful, as I detailed in my recovery process from my back injury earlier this year: Path To Recovery
+Going to get some good soft tissue work can also be massively helpful, as I detailed in my recovery process from my back injury a couple years ago: Path To Recovery

 My final general rule of thumb – when you feel like you are ready to go and have no pain, take another week or two.
 The mind is usually a couple of impatient steps ahead of the body.
 The healing process takes two things in pretty massive quantities: time and patience.
 The more you have, the better off you’ll be!
 Finally, the better your nutrition is, the quicker you’ll heal…just saying!
 Looking for a specific plan to help you?
 Talk to one of your coaches!